tayeb12334/tayeb12334/README.md

 ## 👨‍💻 About Me

-I am a passionate developer from **Bangladesh 🇧🇩** combining a strong algorithmic foundation in **C & C++** with modern web technologies.
-Currently, I am focused on **Full Stack Development**, building robust, scalable applications using **Node.js, Express, and MongoDB** on the backend.
+I'm a web developer focused on building complete, scalable web applications.
+My coding journey began with **C and C++**, which helped me understand the logic of programming, but my true interest lies in **Full Stack Development**.

-I love bridging the gap between efficient database management and dynamic user interfaces built with **React & Tailwind CSS**.
-My goal is to create seamless digital experiences by leveraging the power of the MERN stack while maintaining clean and optimized code.
+Currently, I am diving deep into the **MERN Stack**.
+I enjoy using **Node.js and Express** to build functional backends and manage data with **MongoDB**.
+On the client side, I love creating responsive and interactive interfaces using **React and Tailwind CSS**.

 ---